Simple DIY Dried Orange Ornaments

 For the most part, this project is hands-off.
-After you slice up the oranges, you let the oven do all the work for 2-4 hours.
+After you slice up the oranges, let the oven do all the work for 2-4 hours.
 If you happen to slice one and it’s uneven, you can just put that one aside to cook with later.

 Let’s go!